konklone/tmcw.github.com/_posts/2013-02-13-the-code-compiled.md

 the contract for maintaining the bill.
 This person must hold a law degree from an ABA accredited law school, and they cannot be a subcontractor.

-What they do, every two weeks, is download each bill, read it, and apply the changes to the code.
-The contractor stores the full code and has employees who update it.
+Every two weeks, these employees download the bills from the public server and apply their changes to the code.
+The contractor stores the full code in a proprietary database with a content management system.

 The contractor then provides services around the compiled law, and contractually is the only provider of the 'official version.'
-They are the only business or government entity to possess a full digital copy of the code that is copiable.
+They are the only business or government entity to possess a full digital copy of the code.